plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 | ARG | 94.79 | 89.97 | 92.32 |
 | OPT | 98.88 | 98.96 | 98.92 |

-The first thing to note is that the results seem to be really good.
-The smallest value corresponds to the *recall* (R) value of `ARG` entities (89.97), the element that tends to get more confused, while the highest corresponds to the *recall* of `CMD`, which when predicted on the sample tends to be correct.
+The first thing to note is that the results seem to be really good for such a simple model with no special meaning besides the layout of the entities.
+The smallest value corresponds to the *recall* (R) value of `ARG` entities (89.97), the element that tends to get more confused, while the highest corresponds to the *recall* of `CMD`.

 *But*, this results must be taken carefully, the dataset in which the model was trained is totaly synthetic, and the results may not be as good as expected in real data. *It just shows that the model is able to learn from the data it was fed with.*

-### Second workflow
+### Packaging workflow

 Up to this point, we run the enabled workflows in `project.yml` file, which correspond to: